routines/routines/README.md

 # JS/Pipe

-JS/Pipe is a minimal library that makes it easy to *coordinate asynchronous code* without callbacks or chained functions.
+JS/Pipe provides JavaScript primitives make it possible to *coordinate asynchronous code* without callbacks or chained functions.

 As a result, stack traces are crystal clear so debugging is easy.
-You can also use try/catch to manage error handling.

 JS/Pipe is inspired by Goroutines and Channels, found in the Go language.